-For lunch, head to the Golden Valley Brewery & Pub to enjoy a Craftsman beer and a burger made from beef raised on the family ranch.
-Then head out to the Evergreen Aviation and Space Museum to gaze in wonder at Howard Hughes' Spruce Goose, a "flying boat" with a wingspan wider than a football field.
-The museum also offers a variety of aviation displays, a separate museum devoted to space, an IMAX theater, and of course a wine tasting room featuring Evergreen Vineyards' Spruce Goose Wine.
+For lunch, duck into the Community Plate for homemade sandwiches and Stumptown coffee served in an attractive, wood-filled space, or check out Sage Restaurant for steaming bowls of homemade soup and hearty sandwiches.
+A visit to Evergreen Aviation & Space Museum will have you gazing in wonder at Howard Hughes' immense Spruce Goose, a "flying boat" with a wingspan wider than a football field.
+The museum also offers a variety of aviation displays, along with a separate museum devoted to space exploration, plus an IMAX theater and a wine tasting room featuring Evergreen Vineyards' own Spruce Goose Wine.

-The Willamette Valley is rural with an "early-to-bed, early-to-rise" sensibility.
-Nightlife is nearly non-existent here, but there are a few spots with occasional live music, including the Hotel Oregon and Scotte's Imbibery, a friendly, sometimes rowdy bar on the north side of town off Highway 99 that features rock bands.
+Since the area is focused on the rural sensibility of "early-to-bed, early-to-rise," nightlife is nearly non-existent in the valley.
+However, there are a few spots with occasional live music, including the Hotel Oregon and Scotte's Imbibery, a friendly, although sometimes rowdy, bar on the north side of town off Highway 99.

 to Day 2

 * Willamette Valley image courtesy of the Willamette Valley Visitors Association.